White City, Tel Aviv

-The White City (העיר הלבנה, Ha-Ir ha-Levana; المدينة البيضاء Al-Madinah al-Bayḍā’) is a collection of over 4,000 buildings in Tel Aviv from the 1930s built in a unique form of the International Style, commonly known as Bauhaus, by German Jewish architects who fled to the British Mandate of Palestine from Germany (and other Central and East European countries with German cultural influences) after the rise to power of the Nazis.
+The White City (העיר הלבנה, Ha-Ir ha-Levana; المدينة البيضاء Al-Madinah al-Bayḍā’) is a collection of over 4,000 buildings in Tel Aviv from the 1930s built in a unique form of the International Style, commonly known as Bauhaus, by German Jewish architects who fled to the British Mandate of Palestine from Germany (and other Central and Eastern European countries with German cultural influences) after the rise to power of the Nazis.
 Tel Aviv has the largest number of buildings in the Bauhaus/International Style of any city in the world.
 Preservation, documentation, and exhibitions have brought attention to Tel Aviv's collection of 1930s architecture.
 In 2003, the United Nations Educational, Scientific and Cultural Organization (UNESCO) proclaimed Tel Aviv's White City a World Cultural Heritage site, as "an outstanding example of new town planning and architecture in the early 20th century."
 The citation recognized the unique adaptation of modern international architectural trends to the cultural, climatic, and local traditions of the city.
 Bauhaus Center Tel Aviv organizes regular architectural tours of the city.